freedesktop/zeitgeist/doc/zeitgeist/source/dbus_api.rst

 ++++++++++++++++++++++++++

 The wire representation of events is central to the DBus API of the Zeitgeist engine.
 An event has DBus signature :const:`asaasay`.
+The Python client library includes an :class:`Event <zeitgeist.datamodel.Event>` class that conforms, without manual mashalling, to the DBus wire format described here.

 The first array of strings, :const:`as`, contains the `event metadata` at the following offsets: